Bubble O' Bill

 Bubble O'Bill is a brand of packaged frozen dessert sold in Australia and New Zealand, manufactured under Unilever's Streets brand, and formerly available in the United States and United Kingdom under sister brands Good Humor and Wall's respectively.

 The name Bubble O'Bill is form of wordplay based on Old West figure Buffalo Bill, the ice cream resembles a cowboy, distinctive for having a gumball in place of a nose.

 Composition

 The Bubble O'Bill is a moulded ice cream on a stick, resembling a cowboy with a large hat, "Bill".
 Three flavours of ice cream are used to form the details of a Bubble O'Bill, strawberry for the face, caramel moustache details, and a chocolate hat, with a hole resembling a bullet hole.
-The reverse of the ice cream is coated with a layer of dark chocolate after they changed it in 2007.
+The reverse of the ice cream is coated with a layer of dark chocolate, a feature added to the product in 2007.

 In the place of a nose, a gumball is used, giving the product its name.
 While its packaging depicts the Bubble O'Bill character with a pink nose, and most marketing shows the product with a green gumball, a variety of colours can be found.
 The gumball also formerly featured printed "wild west" sayings, such as "Go for your guns" and, "It's a hoe-down".